Privacy Policy

 4. Inspection data and third-party sharing

-Where the Hunit platform is used to conduct regulated inspections – including but not limited to electrical safety inspections under NEK 405, fire safety inspections, and other compliance-driven inspection types – completed and locked inspection reports may be shared automatically with relevant third parties as required by the applicable regulatory framework.
-These third parties may include insurers and insurance intermediaries such as Finance Norway (FG), certification bodies such as DNV and NEMKO, and public authorities or supervisory bodies with a statutory right to receive inspection data.
+Where the Hunit platform is used to conduct regulated inspections, including but not limited to electrical safety inspections under NEK 405, fire safety inspections, and other compliance-driven inspection types, completed and locked inspection reports may be shared automatically with third parties as required by the applicable regulatory framework or by the contract.

 Inspection reports are locked and immutable upon submission.
 All sharing events are recorded in the contract's audit trail.